Command Line Interface

 class directories, respectively.

-Finally, create a KVDB with its home directory in /var/pmem
+Finally, create a KVDB with its home directory in /var/pmem taking all

 the defaults.